cypress-io/cypress-documentation/content/faq/questions/using-cypress-faq.md

 ## <Icon name="angle-right"></Icon> Why doesn't the `instanceof Event` work?

-It might be because of the 2 different windows in Cypress Test Runner.
+It might be because of the 2 different windows in the Cypress App.
 For more information, please check
 [the note here](/api/commands/window#Cypress-uses-2-different-windows).